-The Group maintained a healthy cash balance of \$52.7 million as at 31 December 2012 with net debt of \$5.9 million as compared to S\$49.2 million in 31 December 2011 with net debt of \$9.6 million.
+The Group maintained a healthy cash balance of \$79.2 million as at 31 December 2013 with net cash of \$19.5 million as compared to \$52.7 million with net debt of \$5.9 million the prior year.

-On behalf of the Board, it is our pleasure to announce that a final dividend of 0.6 cents per ordinary share has been recommended by the Board for shareholders' approval at the forthcoming Annual General Meeting.
+On behalf of the Board, it is our pleasure to announce that a final dividend of 0.7 cents per ordinary share has been recommended by the Board for shareholders' approval at the forthcoming Annual General Meeting.